Hang on to your seats, folks, and take in these startling statistics on customer loyalty, pulled together by our friends at Access.

 - 75% of consumers say if a brand understands them at a personal level, they are likely to be more loyal.

 Customer loyalty should matter to your business.
 And customer relationship management (CRM) systems help local businesses do a lot of things more efficiently.
-Think about some of the more obvious pluses to implementing a CRM.
+Think about some of the more obvious pluses to implementing a CRM for small business.
 They help businesses like yours:

 - Keep track of customer information.